Why Parents and Students Love Ardmore Elementary

 Although language diversity impacts early test scores, Ardmore students graduate into top-rated Bellevue middle and high schools, where they excel.

 Here are a few more reasons why parents send their kids to Ardmore:

-2. All eligible staff members have the highest rating (“highly-qualified”), making Ardmore’s staff above average compared to other school options, and as of 2012-13, 38% o teachers were National Board Certified versus the national average of 3%.
+- All eligible staff members have the highest rating (“highly-qualified”), making Ardmore’s staff above average compared to other school options, and as of 2012-13, 38% of teachers were National Board Certified versus the national average of 3%.

-7. Ardmore was one of the first three elementary schools in the district to implement a STEM program (Science, Technology, Engineering, Math).
-Children have really responded well to this hands-on curriculum and parents are very happy too.
+- Ardmore was one of the first three elementary schools in the district to implement a STEM program (Science, Technology, Engineering, Math).
+Children have responded well to this hands-on curriculum and the school has continued to build on it.

 More Facts About Ardmore:

 Choosing a school is an important decision.
 The Ardmore parent and teacher community are deeply committed to the success of our school, and feel that Ardmore’s combination of academic, social, and cultural education makes it one of the best places to be in an outstanding district.